Galser/ptfe-demo-vagrant-vc-backuprestore/README.md

 In order to demonstrate recovery from a snapshot we are going to simulate full application disaster - wipe it out completely (preserving snapshot) and then restoring with the state.

-- Login via SSH to your VM, by executing :
+- Login via SSH to your VM (or reuser existing SSH session), by executing :
     ```
     vagrant ssh
     ```